-- Based on the results of previous studies regarding microplastic removal efficacy in wastewater treatment plants, further promote recycling of tertiary-treated wastewater that would otherwise be discharged to the ocean.
-(2022) - Based on the results of previous studies and the following completion of the ongoing SCCWRP study on wastewater treatment plant process removal efficacy, further develop microplastics reduction strategies and monitoring recommendations based on each level of treatment, including primary, secondary, tertiary, and advanced treatment.
-(2023) - Develop and implement a program to incentivize, or otherwise require, the purchase and use of washing machine filters through rebates and other mechanisms.
-(See Pollution Prevention: Financial Incentive solutions) - Expand the microbead ban to include microplastics that are intentionally added to consumer products, such as cosmetics, household and industrial detergents, cleaning products, and paints.
-(See Pollution Prevention: Product and Material Ban solutions)
+- 2A.2.7 Based on the results of existing studies regarding microplastic removal efficacy in wastewater treatment plants, further promote recycling of tertiary-treated wastewater that would otherwise be discharged to the ocean beginning in 2022. - 2A.2.8 Based on the results of existing studies and the following completion of the ongoing SCCWRP study on wastewater treatment plant process removal efficacy, further develop microplastics reduction strategies, and monitoring recommendations based on each level of treatment, including primary, secondary, tertiary, and advanced treatment beginning in 2023. - See Pollution Prevention, Product and Material Regulations: 2A.1.5 Expand the microbead ban to include microplastics that are intentionally added to specific consumer products, such as cosmetics, household and industrial detergents, cleaning products, and paints by 2023. - See Pollution Prevention, Economic Strategies: 2A.1.8 Promote, or otherwise require, the sale and use of washing machines with a filtration rate of 100 microns or smaller and develop a program to incentivize postmarket retrofits or purchases by 2024.

-Pathway: Aerial Transport
+Aerial Transport